 Directors receive copies of all Mirvac ASX market announcements which are also posted to Mirvac's website.

-Mirvac's Continuous Disclosure and External Communications Policy is available on Mirvac's website
+Mirvac's Continuous Disclosure and External Communications Policy was last reviewed in August 2023 and is available on Mirvac's website.

 MIRVAC WEBSITE